lajos/boston-blender-character-modeling/README.md

 ## Clipping Plane

-When working in close quarters (for example inside the head) the viewport might not show part of the model.
+When working in close quarters (for example inside the head), the viewport might not show part of the model.

 To optimize viewport rendering, there is a minimum and maximum clipping plane, and objects are only shown within this range.